stuburger/go-fib/README.md

 Note that there are actually 2 implemented backends.
 There is a serverless approach as well as a container based approach.
 The former deploys a single lambda function fronted by an API gateway and the latter deploys a simple http server to AWS ECS fronted by a cloudfront distribution.

 The reason I ended up with multiple backends is because in testing the lambda approach didn't always meet the ~1000 request/second throughput requirement.
-This was due to the fact that cold starts would occasionally mean cache misses and for large numbers of n requests would take a bit longer.
-See my commit messages for more information.
 Leaving in the serverless version costs me nothing and it might be interesting to you to see how it was done.

 Both backends use the same Dynamodb table for persistence.
 Both APIs support the same http routes: